Business Operations

 Give potential applicants a clear idea of what it’s like to work at the company.
 If you embrace remote work and flexibility, talk about that.
 If the company gathers at fun locations for company offsites, share photos from those.
 You might share information about parental leave policies, reimbursement for continuing education, or career paths.

 Culture also comes from the day-to-day, so share content about how employees are supported at work.
-Some companies have no-meeting days, for example, and that can be really attractive to potential applicatants who see it as a signal that the company works hard to protect employees’ time and created dedicated deep work blocks.
+Some companies have no-meeting days, for example, and that can be really attractive to potential applicants who see it as a signal that the company works hard to protect employees’ time and created dedicated deep work blocks.
 You could also talk about the collaboration tools you use or how employees come together to make decisions, all of which help show the cross-functional culture at your org.

 Build in public